- GDP (PPP):

 - FDI Inflow:

-Guinea–Bissau’s economic freedom score is 56.9, making its economy the 118th freest in the 2018 Index.
-Its overall score has increased by 0.8 point, with significant improvements in fiscal health and judicial effectiveness outpacing declines in the property rights, tax burden, and government spending indicators.
-Guinea–Bissau is ranked 15th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Guinea–Bissau’s economic freedom score is 54.0, making its economy the 135th freest in the 2019 Index.
+Its overall score has decreased by 2.9 points, with a sharp drop in scores for judicial effectiveness, business freedom, and trade freedom far exceeding a modest increase in the tax burden score.
+Guinea–Bissau is ranked 25th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.

-A political stalemate in since 2015 has resulted in weak governance, but the main power brokers, including the military, are reluctant to dampen the fragile economic recovery and thus likely to continue efforts to improve the management of public finances and tighten spending controls.
+Political stability has improved since the formation of the new government in April 2018, somewhat strengthening weak governance ahead of the 2019 presidential election.
+The main power brokers, including the military, will likely continue to reform management of public finances and tighten spending controls to sustain economic growth.
 The judicial system remains inefficient and vulnerable to political interference, and corruption is perceived as widespread.
 The overall regulatory framework is not conducive to starting businesses and discourages broad-based employment growth.

-Guinea–Bissau has been wracked by conflict almost continuously since independence from Portugal in 1974.
+Conflict has wracked Guinea–Bissau almost continuously since independence from Portugal in 1974.
 José Mário Vaz was elected president in 2014.
 In 2015, he sparked a political crisis by firing Prime Minister Domingos Simões Pereira, head of the ruling African Party for the Independence of Guinea and Cape Verde.
-Vaz also quickly dismissed several successor governments and by November 2016 had named Umaro Sissoco Embaló the country’s fifth prime minister within a two-year period.
-Guinea–Bissau is highly dependent on subsistence agriculture, the export of cashew nuts, and foreign assistance, which normally comprises about 80 percent of its budget.
-Two out of three people living in the country have incomes below the extreme poverty line.
+Vaz also quickly dismissed several successor governments and by April 2018 had named Aristides Gomes to be the country’s sixth prime minister within a three-year period.
+Guinea–Bissau is highly dependent on subsistence agriculture, the export of cashew nuts, and foreign assistance, which normally accounts for approximately 80 percent of its budget.
+The incomes of approximately two-thirds of the population are below the extreme poverty line.

 The top personal income tax rate is 20 percent, and the top corporate tax rate is 25 percent.
 The sales tax is 10 percent on certain commodities.
-The overall tax burden equals 18.4 percent of total domestic income.
-Over the past three years, government spending has amounted to 21.9 percent of total output (GDP), and budget deficits have averaged 2.3 percent of GDP.
-Public debt is equivalent to 46.3 percent of GDP.
+The overall tax burden equals 9.6 percent of total domestic income.
+Over the past three years, government spending has amounted to 21.0 percent of the country’s output (GDP), and budget deficits have averaged 3.1 percent of GDP.
+Public debt is equivalent to 42.0 percent of GDP.